-What is a virtual colonoscopy?
-A virtual colonoscopy is an imaging procedure that uses technology known as computerized tomography (CT) to produce hundreds of cross-sectional images of the rectum and entire colon.
+A virtual colonoscopy uses imaging technology known as computerized tomography (CT) to produce hundreds of cross-sectional images of the entire abdomen and its organs.
 A virtual colonoscopy is used to look for the cause of:

 - Abdominal pain, changes in bowel movements or weight loss